cculianu/electrum-cash-protocol/protocol-methods.rst

 **Result**

-  The header of the current block chain tip.
+  The height and header of the current block chain tip.
 The result is a dictionary with two members:

+  * *height*

+    The height of the header, an integer.

   * *hex*

     The binary header as a hexadecimal string.

-  * *height*

-    The height of the header, an integer.

 **Example Result**